 I think therapy should be effective and practical.
 That's why I use a style of cognitive behavioral therapy (CBT) called rational emotive behavior therapy (REBT).
 Modern therapy doesn't have to last for years and years.
 Our goal is to help clients to learn how to be their own therapists and to design a life that works for them and not against.
 This is therapy for the 21st Century- not based on religion or pseudo-science.
 We start with weekly sessions and I try to teach you how to monitor your progress from one week to the next to see if our work is right for you.
 To me, being in therapy, whether for anxiety or sexuality issues is like learning a language.
 I'm here to give you one way of learning this language.
 Using what you learn in session and applying it as best you can in your daily life will help you become more fluent- but fluent doesn't mean perfect.
 There's no "cure" for learning French- you just keep practicing it until you can do with it what it is you would like to do with it as best you can.

-Dr. DeMarco is currently accepting new clinical supervisees in New York and Louisiana.
+Dr. DeMarco is currently accepting new clinical supervisees in New York.

 Check out my 5 second admission of self love in Sticky: A (Self) Love Story